apenwarr/redo/Documentation/FAQImpl.md

 with dependency information.

 The format of the `.redo` directory is undocumented because it may change at any time.
-Maybe it will turn out that we can do something simpler than sqlite3.
+It will likely turn out that we can do something simpler than sqlite3.
 If you really need to make a tool that pokes around in there, please ask on the mailing list if we can standardize something for you.

+Unfortunately, the design of having a *single* .redo directory at the toplevel of a project has proven problematic: what exactly is the "top level" of a "project"?
+If your project is a subdirectory of another project that then switches to redo, should the .redo directory move up a level in the hierarchy when that happens?
+And so on.
+Eventually, we will probably migrate to a system where there is one .redo directory per target directory.
+This avoids all kinds of problems with symlinks, directory renames nested projects, and so on.

 # Isn't using sqlite3 overkill?
 And un-djb-ish?